Muislye/SpringbootBasics/README.md

 ## Description

-In this course we learned what Spring boot is, what it is for, how to create a Spring project, how to create dependencies with Mavenn, create Bean, configure to use a DB, etc.
+In this course we learned what Spring boot is, what it is for, how to create a Spring project, how to create dependencies with Maven, create Bean, configure to use a DB, etc.

 ## Technologies